 Don’t swipe your credit card, take out a personal bank loan, or be put in the awkward position of having to ask a family member for a loan when something goes awry.
 When you put your tax refund into a savings account, you’ll be covered for whatever comes your way.

-2. Use your tax refund to pay off debt if your interest rate doesn’t exceed 7%
+2. Use your tax refund to pay off debt if your average interest rate exceeds 7%

 I don’t think it’s a wild accusation to say that most people get their tax refund and use it for things to treat themselves first.
 We’ll go over that option in a bit, however, the important thing to note is that in the Easy Budget world, paying off debt is prioritized above treating yourself when it comes to smart things to do with your tax refund.